kasuken/website/src/src/content/work/cloudglow.md

   - Azure Cost Management
 ---

-Cloud Gate is a cloud management platform that allows you to manage your Azure resources in a secure and easy way.
+cloudGlow is a cloud management platform that allows you to manage your Azure resources in a secure and easy way.
 It's a product that I started in 2019.
 The project is built with Blazor, a C#-based web framework that compiles to WebAssembly.
 This allows us to write the entire application in C#, including the frontend, and have it run in the browser.
 The backend is built with ASP.NET Core, a C#-based web framework that runs on the server.
 It doesn't use a database, instead it uses the Microsoft Graph API to interact with the Azure tenant.

 Some features:
 - Manage App Registrations